Incremental Backup System

 backed up.
 Most Unix-like OSs either include these tools or have them

 readily available for installation.
+Almost any version of rsync will

 - Disk-based backups.
 Cheap media, cheap systems they attach to.